dseguy/phptips/phperrorindex.rst

     * :ref:`no-binding-but-with-original`
 * Cannot redefine class constant X::B
     * :ref:`constant-redefinition`
+* Cannot rewind a generator that was already run
+    * :ref:`recycle-generator`
 * Cannot unpack array with string keys
     * :ref:`named-parameter-in-an-array`
 * Cannot use "parent" when no class scope is active